gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     3. 1.0.4.0 is an older retail patch with full ENB compatibility, as well as old shadow algorithm - considered better by some of the community.
 A lot of things listed on the guide won't work with 1.0.4.0 however - and I don't provide support for it.

 ### Which downgrader to choose?
 It depends vaguely on your goals.
-If you want something as simple as a drag&drop archive - go with Zolika1351's.
+If you want something as simple as a drag&drop archive - go with mine or Zolika1351's.
 If you want something more in-depth - go with ItsClockAndre's.

 ???+ question "Comparison"
     * :material-plus-minus: means "Partially" or "Not as good".